wanghaisheng/responsive-landing-page-starter/content/blog/en/sms-notifications-browser-with-angular-node-ably-dr.md

 <app-sms-notifications></app-sms-notifications>
 ```

-Now that everything is up and running, let's send a message to the Nexmo number, and see it displayed in the Angular Single Page Application:
+Now that everything is up and running, let's send a message to the Vonage number, and see it displayed in the Angular Single Page Application:

 ![demo](https://www.nexmo.com/wp-content/uploads/2018/07/demo.gif#no-border)